bocato/Integrator/README.md

     var childs: [Integrator]? = []

     func start() {

     	// Here goes the logic for the flow to start...
 First route, etc

+        // We need to register a resolver in order to have control over DI, and such on them router.registerResolver(forRouteType: MyRoute.self, resolver: executeBeforeTransition)

     }

 }